attamatti/orientation_equlization/README.txt

         It chooses which particles to throw away based on their _rlnMaxValueProbDistribution values This should throw away the 'worst' particles keeping the better ones (need to check if this is the right way to be doing this)
-        If every sub-bin has reached 1 particle it stops, even if the target number has not been reached Varying the numbe rof sub-bins doesn't seem to have much effect
+        If every sub-bin has reached 1 particle it stops, even if the target number has not been reached Varying the number of sub-bins doesn't seem to have much effect

 4) It then repeats the process for each of the bad bins amd writes out a new star file